-The fuel model layer was clipped the ecoregion, reclassified and scored.
-Nonfuel types (urban, snow/ice, agriculture, water, or barren) were assigned a zero for no risk.
-Grasslands and mesic shrublands were considered low risk and assigned a score of 1 (fire behavior fuel model types 1-7).
-All other fuel types, typically closed canopy conifer and hardwood forests (fire behavior fuel model types 8-13) were considered high risk and assigned a score of 3 (Figure C-2-5).
+Nonfuel types (urban, snow/ice, agriculture, water, or barren) were assigned of zero for no risk.
+Grasslands and mesic shrublands were considered low risk and assigned a 1 (fire behavior fuel model types 1-7).
+All other fuel types, typically closed canopy conifer and hardwood forests (fire behavior fuel model types 8-13) were considered high risk and assigned a 3 (Figure C-2-5).

-4.1.3 Potential Fire Risk Output
+4.1.4 Potential Fire Risk Output

-In order to create a combined potential risk layer, it was necessary to aggregate the data through an overlay analysis.
-The weighted sum tool was used to combine each analysis input map to create an overall Fire Risk Potential Map (Figure C-2-6).
-This was done by using the weighted overlay tool to combine the VCC, elevation, slope, aspect and fuel models into one overlay layer.
+In order to create a combined potential risk layer, it is necessary to aggregate the data through an overlay analysis.
+The weighted sum tool was used to combine each indicator to create an overall Potential Fire Risk Potential Map (Figure C-2-6).
+This was done by using the Weighted Overlay tool to combine the VCC, elevation, slope, aspect and fuel models into one overlay layer.
 Equal weights were used when summing the fire indicators.

-The resulting output scored each pixel based on the indicators and metrics.
+The resulting output gives each pixel a value based on the indicators and metrics.
 Figure C-2-6 displays these results, where red indicates areas of higher potential risk and green indicates areas currently at lower risk based on the measured attributes.
-For this analysis the low, moderate and high were assigned using equal intervals classification based on the output results.
+For this analysis the low, moderate and high values were assigned using equal intervals classification based on the output results.

-In addition, Figure C-2-7 displays the fire perimeters from 2000-2007.
-These fire perimeters were then overlaid on the fire risk potential map (Figure C-2-8).
+In addition, Figure C-2-7 maps fire perimeters from 2000-2010.
+These fire perimeters were then overlaid on the Potential Fire Risk Map (Figure C-2-8).
 Depending on the vegetation type this could be used to help determine the frequency of another fire occurring in that area.
-Based on the fire perimeters, assumptions could also be made that those areas may burn less severe.
+Based on the fire perimeters assumptions could also be made that those areas may burn less severe.